 When you purchase an item through coupons or links on our site, we may earn an affiliate commission.

 In the field of influence and persuasion, no name is more notable or recognizable than Robert Cialdini.
 He is known as the Godfather of influence, and for good reason.
-Here we review his seminal book, Influence: The Psychology of Persuasion.
+Here we review his seminal book, Influence, New And Expanded: The Psychology of Persuasion.

-The version of “Influence” that is reviewed here is the 2006 revised edition of his original 1984 book.
+The version of “Influence” that is reviewed here is the 2021 new and expanded edition of his original 1984 book.

 Table of Contents

-- Book Review Of Influence: The Psychology Of Persuasion By Robert Cialdini
+- Book Review Of Influence, New And Expanded: The Psychology Of Persuasion By Robert Cialdini

 - Cialdini’s Goal Of Writing His Book Influence: The Psychology of Persuasion